NLion74/Matrix-Notifier/README.md

 Technically this bot supports titles and content server side but the bot is only using the content and just ignoring the title.

-Currently this bot does not support room accepting meaning that you'll have to manually log into the bot and accept the room you wanna send your messages to.

 ## Setup

 The easiest way of installing would be to use docker, however if for any reason that is not an option you can also install it from source.